 Hard boiled eggs are good for brain function because they contain choline.
 Choline present in hard boiled egg is a nutrient that helps to regulate the brain, the nervous system and the cardiovascular health.
 It helps maintain the structure of the brain cell membranes and forwards messages from the brain to the nerves and muscles.
 Hard boiled eggs helps in the prevention of birth defects in pregnant women.

 An excellent source of high quality protein and nutrient that is rich in B vitamins, zinc, calcium and other essential nutrients and antioxidants such as choline, lutein and zeaxanthin.
 It is also very Low in calorie content and it is very nutritious.

-Although for a fact it is known that eggs are high in cholesterol, but when eggs are boiled hard it helps to decrease the risk of heart disease in most people and makes it healthier to consume.
-In term of calorie difference hard-boiled have less calories and fat than fried eggs mainly because they are made without oil or extra butter.
+Although it is known that eggs are high in cholesterol, but when eggs are boiled hard it helps to decrease the risk of heart disease in most people and makes it healthier to consume.
+In term of calorie difference hard boiled have less calories and fat than fried eggs mainly because they are made without oil or extra butter.
 They can be one of the simplest and most nutritious supplements to your diet.